TheLaueLab/DFT-drift-correction/README.md

 # DFT-drift-correction
 Script for microscope drift correction by cross-correlating the brightfield images of cells.

-*Author: Aleks Ponjavic, University of Leeds.*
+*Authors: Aleks Ponjavic, University of Leeds; Aleksandra Jartseva, University of Cambridge.*

 *Based on algorithm from Manuel Guizar-Sicairos, Samuel T. Thurman, and James R. Fienup, "Efficient subpixel image registration algorithms," Opt.
 Lett.
 33, 156-158 (2008).*